‘a creative and inspiring presence.’

 Now living in a small village near Frome, Somerset, Rosie is active in the local community.
 She is part of the Frome Writers’ Collective, Frome Arts Society, Knucklebone Poets, and Subversif Poets in Bath.
 She collaborates with other artists and writers, and regularly performs her work at Frome Poetry Café, Bradford on Avon's Words and Ears, in Bristol, and other venues across the South West.

-Rosie recently completed a sequence of poems about artist Stanley Spencer and his first wife Hilda.
+Rosie has collaborated with Devon poet Graham Burchell on a collection of poems about artist Stanley Spencer and his first wife Hilda Carline, called Two Girls and a Beehive.

 She runs workshops in the UK and in Cortijo Romero, Spain.